cran-task-views/Cluster/Cluster.md

     -   Package `r pkg("movMF")` fits finite mixtures of von Mises-Fisher distributions with the EM algorithm.
-    -   Package `r pkg("MSclust")` implements mixtures of multiple scaled distributions, specifically mixtures of t and the contaminated normal distributions.
+    -   Package `r pkg("MSclust")` implements mixtures of multiple scaled distributions, specifically mixtures of t and contaminated normal distributions.
     -   Package `r pkg("otrimle")` performs robust cluster analysis allowing for outliers and noise that cannot be fitted by any